anksank/Angular/README.md

-# angularJS
-Projects based on AngularJS
+# AngularJS

+Coursera folder contains the exercises from the AngularJS course.
+Apps contain AngularJS based projects.